MarkStrendin/cybersecurity-writeups/htb-2022-cyber-apocalypse/rev-omegaone.md

 # [Cyber Apocalypse](index.md) - Reversing - OmegaOne

+> You've been sent to the library planet Omega-One.
+Here, records from all over the galaxy are collected, sorted and archived with perfect efficiency.
+You need to retrieve records about Draeger's childhood, but the interface is impossibly large.
+Can you unravel the storage system?

 In this challenge, we are given a binary and a text file (`outut.txt`)containing 32 names.

 Running the binary doesn't appear to do produce any output or syntax help.